Terms of sale

 2.11.5 Following the 14-day cancellation period (detailed in clause 5.1), the Membership cannot be cancelled until the renewal date, namely, 364 days after the Subscription Package was originally purchased.

-Terms and Conditions: the terms and conditions for the provision of Services set out in this document and any special terms and conditions agreed in writing by Dorson West and the Client, either in the Agreement or elsewhere.
+Terms and Conditions: the terms and conditions for the provision of Services set out in this document and any special terms and conditions agreed in writing by Dorson Inform and the Client, either in the Agreement or elsewhere.

 2.12.3 The price of the Services and any taxes and expenses shall be that stipulated in the agreement and shall be payable in full on completion of the Services and presentation of a report, unless stage payments are specified in the Agreement, in which case they are payable on completion of each relevant stage.
 The Client shall not be responsible for any expenses, charges or price other than those set out in the Agreement.
-In the event of late payment by the Client, Dorson West shall be entitled to charge the Client interest at the rate of 2% per annum above LIBOR from the date when payment becomes due from day to day until the date of payment.
-If the parties agree that Dorson West is to provide services or resources in addition to those specified in the Agreement, then such agreement will be reflected in a further Contract.
+In the event of late payment by the Client, Dorson Inform shall be entitled to charge the Client interest at the rate of 2% per annum above LIBOR from the date when payment becomes due from day to day until the date of payment.
+If the parties agree that Dorson Inform is to provide services or resources in addition to those specified in the Agreement, then such agreement will be reflected in a further Contract.

 3 Pricing and Availability